ekanshmittal/chess/README.md

 # chess
-To input and parse a Portable Game Notation(.pgn) file and determine the final positions of pieces on chess board.
+To input and parse a Portable Game Notation(.pgn) file and determine the final positions of pieces on the chess board.

 Team members
 1. Apoorv Umang Saxena